Preparing For Your Puppy

 And there you have it!
 You are now ready to bring home your newest, cuddliest family member!
 Remember to have fun and take lots of pictures, because they're only little once!

-All of these pictures were taken from Google, I do not own any of them.
+Some of these pictures were taken from Google, I do not own the rights to them.

 Most of the helpful tips were taken from Zac George's YouTube video Everything you Need to be Prepared for your New Puppy!
 I highly recommend watching his videos to see many more helpful tip and tricks for potty training, crate training, and solving problems.